thadguidry/respec/Developers-Guide.md

 IMPORTANT: Don't show JavaScript errors to the user - as they won't be able to fix these, and the minified JS output will make these messages really unhelpful!

 ## Custom profiles
 To create a custom profile, it's recommended that you clone this repository (don't fork it, as you probably want to change things - you can still receive the latest changes by setting this repo as an upstream - more later).

 1. Make a copy of "[js/profile-w3c-common.js](https://github.com/w3c/respec/blob/develop/js/profile-w3c-common.js)", but rename it "profile-YOUR-PROFILE-NAME.js".
 1. Open "profile-YOUR-PROFILE-NAME.js", and remove, add, etc. any plugins you want.
 1. run: `node ./tools/builder.js --profile=YOUR-PROFILE-NAME`.
 That will generate a bundle in the build directory.

+If the profile if popular, then please send a pull request to the main repository and we can host as part of the main project.

 ### Working with your new profile
 In `examples/`, make a copy of "basic.html" and point the `<script>` tag at your new profile.
 Now run: